boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/asana.md

 * Click **Save** to save the data source with a relevant name.

 ## Connected accounts for OAuth data sources
-If you have already logged into the account and authenticated with web data source, the account information will be listed here.
+If you have already logged into the account and authenticated with the web data source, the account information will be listed here.
 You can select one of the accounts or connect to a new account by clicking the **Connect New Account** button.

    ![OAuth](/static/assets/working-with-datasource/data-connectors/images/asana/OAuthDS.png)

-You can edit, delete and re-authorize this account from the **Connected Accounts** page.
+You can edit, delete, and re-authorize this account from the **Connected Accounts** page.

    ![Manage Accounts](/static/assets/working-with-datasource/data-connectors/images/asana/ManageDS.png)